 Until 2017, MoneyGram International Inc. was a publicly-traded company on the Nasdaq Stock Market with a $680 million market capitalization.
 It was then acquired by the Ant Financial Services Group, the payments arm of the Chinese e-commerce group Alibaba.
 Ant Financial is an enormous company, powering the majority of online payments in China and valued at $60 billion at the time of its acquisition of MoneyGram.
 Working together as one with Ant Financial will significantly strengthen MoneyGram and its ability to build a robust global corporation.

-MoneyGram has close to 3000 employees worldwide, the majority of which are located outside the US in the 30 countries where the company has offices.
+MoneyGram has over 2500 employees worldwide.
 With a track record of close to 80 years, the company has acquired and demonstrates a significant expertise in the money transfer industry.
 MoneyGram has built its reputation through the quality of its service, which provides a convenient and safe way to send money to or from nearly every country in the world.
 The MoneyGram brand is recognized and trusted globally, thanks in part to its network of agent locations which, apart from Western Union’s, is unmatched by any of its competitors.

 MoneyGram is subject to a wide range of laws and regulations of countries around the world.
 MoneyGram is licensed in all 50 US states, as well as in the District of Columbia, Puerto Rico, the U.S. Virgin Islands and Guam.
 In the UK, MoneyGram is licensed as an Authorized Payment Institution under the European Union Payment Services Directive, which allows MoneyGram to provide payment services throughout the European Economic Area.
 Many other jurisdictions which MoneyGram operates in impose licensing or other regulatory requirements.
 These include minimum capital requirements, compliance with operational procedures, agent oversight and maintenance of reserves, and are are specifically designed to protect consumers’ funds.
 MoneyGram takes its regulatory compliance very seriously, and invest on average $50 million a year into its compliance program.